sfepy/sfepy-docker/sfepy-desktop/README.md

 SfePy `<problem_description_file>` related data (we recommend using an absolute path to avoid any confusion).
 The selected `<path-to-sfepy-data>` is mounted as a *persistent volume* to the default user's home directory (`/config`) inside the running container.

+You also should set `PUID/PGID` to match current user's `PID/GID` values.

 #### Running `sfepy-desktop` container
 To create the container (assuming your configuration file is in the current directory), use the following command: